 When you're out on the open road, it's important to remember to ride defensively.
-This means being aware of your surroundings and taking precautions to avoid potential hazards.
+This means being aware of your surroundings and avoiding potential hazards.
 Here are some tips to help you ride defensively:

 - Always wear a helmet and protective gear